stiglbauergk/CSCI-459-Project/adr/choose_webapp.md

-## Title: Using DJango Web Application
+## Title: Using DJango based Web Application
 ### Status: ACCEPTED
 ### Context: A web application is necessary to fufill the requirements of the assignment.
 * The benefits of using Django